What are lice?

 There are three types of human lice:

 - Pubic lice

 Facts about lice

-- Head lice are seen most commonly in school-aged children and those in child care centers.
+- Head lice is seen most in school-aged children and those in childcare centers.

 - The main manifestation is intense itching of the scalp.

 - Live lice can be seen on the hair, behind the ears, and on the neck.
-The eggs or nits can be found tightly adherent to the hair shaft, closest to the scalp.
+The eggs, or nits as they are commonly called, can be found tightly attached to the hair shaft, closest to the scalp.

-Pubic lice are very contagious and can be transmitted through sexual contact or by contaminated items, such as towels and clothes.
+- Pubic lice is very contagious and can be transmitted through sexual contact or by contaminated items, such as towels and clothes.

 How are lice diagnosed?